autouser/crystall/README.md

 # Get list of projects.
 # Authentication isn't required.
 Any admin, user or guest can get a projects list.
 GET /api/v1/projects.json

+# Authentication isn required.
+Returns a list of projects which belongs to user
+GET /api/v1/projects/mine.json

 # Get a projects by id.
 # Authentication isn't required.
 Any admin, user or guest can get a project.